Calculate

 2026 (current est.)~4.5%~2.8%+1.7%โœ… Beating inflation

-Current outlook: In 2026, T-Bills are beating inflation by an estimated 1.5โ€“2% in real terms โ€” making them genuinely worth it for cash preservation right now.
-This was not true in 2021โ€“2022 when T-Bill yields were near zero.
+Right now (2026): T-Bills are beating inflation by roughly 1.5โ€“2% in real terms.
+That makes them genuinely worth it for cash preservation today โ€” something that was not true in 2021โ€“2022 when T-Bill yields were near zero and inflation hit 8%.

 โš ๏ธ This changes: If the Fed cuts rates significantly, T-Bill yields could fall below inflation again.
 Always compare the current auction rate to the latest CPI data before investing.